 3. A rotating crown

 The Huawei Watch 2 has two buttons as well as a touchscreen, but it doesn’t have a rotating bezel or crown.
-This isn’t overly surprising, as few Android Wear devices do, but these are handy ways to add an additional input method to the watch without really taking up any more space.
+This isn’t overly surprising, as few Wear OS devices do, but these are handy ways to add an additional input method to the watch without really taking up any more space.

 They let you scroll through menus without obscuring the tiny screen, which is a nice feature to have, and one that some major rivals – such as the Apple Watch 3 – sport.